pnp/sp-dev-fx-webparts/samples/react-provision-assets/README.md

 * [SharePoint Framework](https://docs.microsoft.com/sharepoint/dev/spfx/sharepoint-framework-overview)
 * [Office 365 developer tenant](https://docs.microsoft.com/sharepoint/dev/spfx/set-up-your-developer-tenant)

-  ** The SPFx webpart will work in local workbench, but not the assets.
+  ** The SPFx web part will work in local workbench, but not the assets.
 They can be provisioned only when the app is deployed since they are SharePoint specific.

 ## Prerequisites